 - Avoid Overly Casual: Stay away from very casual clothing such as t-shirts, sweatpants, or activewear.

-- Skin Exposure: If wearing a skirt or dress, ensure the length is professional, generally falling to or just below the knee.
+- Clothing Coverage: If wearing a skirt or dress, ensure the length is professional, generally falling to or just below the knee.
 Avoid tank tops, see through or low cut shirts as well.

 Footwear: